-This plan should also include choosing a room in your house to use as a shelter in place room.
+This plan should also include choosing a room in your house to use as a shelter-in-place room.
 This room should be the area that provides the most shielding from radiation for you and your family.
-It should normally be where you store your supplies as well since this will allow you to already have everything in one place in the case of a nuclear attack.
-Rooms below ground level, with no windows, will work the best.
+Families with a designated shelter-in-place room are much more likely to survive.

-In order to drastically increase the likelihood of surviving a nuclear attack, live away from areas that provide targets of opportunity or strategic value.
-These areas include: strategic missile sites and military bases, government centers like Washington, DC and capitals, transportation hubs and communication centers.
+To drastically increase the likelihood of surviving a nuclear attack, live away from areas that provide targets of opportunity or strategic value.
+These areas include strategic missile sites and military bases, government centers like Washington, DC, capitals, transportation hubs, and communication centers.

-By buying in bulk, you can get a good head start on your food storage.
+You can get a good head start on your food storage by buying in bulk.
 For instance, a 50 lb bag of rice costs roughly $15-20 and has almost 30,000 calories.
 A 20 lb bag of pinto beans will cost you about the same and has a little more than 30,000 calories.
-For $30-40 you can start off with enough food for a family of four for a full week!
-You could stretch it out even further if you really needed to.
+For $30-40, you can start with enough food for a family of four for a full week!
+You could stretch it out even further if you needed to.

 Make sure you include food for any pets.

 One gallon of water per day, per person, is a good rule of thumb.
-Normal tap water will last for a long time, without needing any kind of treatment, as long as it’s kept away from sunlight and stored at room temperature.
+Normal tap water will last long without needing any treatment as long as it’s kept from sunlight and stored at room temperature.
 This prevents algae from growing in the container.

 Ensure that your pets have water as well.
-How much water they need is going to be dependent upon how large they are.
+How much water they need will depend on how large they are.

 I would suggest having a basic first aid kit at a minimum.
 This should have basic bandages, antibiotic ointment, rubber gloves, etc. You’re going to want to be able to treat cuts and other minor wounds with this kit.

-This isn’t going to be the difference between life and death after just a few days, but it will make you more comfortable and make being sealed in a room with your entire family more bearable.
+This isn’t the difference between life and death after just a few days, but it will make you more comfortable and make being sealed in a room with your entire family more bearable.

-A 5 gallon bucket, some heavy duty garbage bags and cat litter make a great makeshift toilet.
+A 5-gallon bucket, heavy-duty garbage bags, and cat litter make a great makeshift toilet.
 Line the bucket with the garbage bag, put some kitty litter in the bottom and go to the bathroom.
 When you’re done, cover your waste with some more kitty litter.
-When the smell gets to bad, tie the bag up and replace it with a fresh one.
+When the smell gets too bad, tie the bag up and replace it with a fresh one.

-A shelter in place (SIP) kit will allow you to seal your SIP room from dangerous radioactive fallout.
-(This same kit can protect you from the effects of a chemical spill or an attack with chemical or biological weapons.)
+A shelter-in-place (SIP) kit will allow you to seal your SIP room from dangerous radioactive fallout.
+(This same kit can protect you from the effects of a chemical spill or chemical or biological weapons attack.)

-The kit should include plastic sheeting or heavy gauge trash bags, duct tape, flashlights, light source (candles, hand crank lights, etc.), dust masks, rubber gloves, tools needed to turn off utilities.
+The kit should include plastic sheeting or heavy gauge trash bags, duct tape, flashlights, a light source (candles, hand crank lights, etc.), dust masks, rubber gloves, and tools needed to turn off utilities.

 Immediately get inside, seal your house and SIP room, and await further instructions.